kivirani/cloud/README.md

 ### The `cloud/Raft` package

 This package contains raft `leader election` layer which will ensure that only one leader at a time.
 This part simulates the `raft` protocol.
 The second functionality of this layer is `log replication`.
 Leader ensures that all the logs get replicated all across the servers and commits the entries only when majority of the servers got these log entries.

+### The client
+The current client program is embedded in `raft.go` (function name-`startReceivingClientRequests()`) .
+After going to leader phase it starts running and stops when leader  goes to another phase(follower).

 # How it works
 For each server a `main` program initializes the server.
 This program by using `raft` package creates the raft instance and starts its execution.
 The raft instance created will eventually create the `cluster` instance which will bind network socket with each raft instance.